The Resurrection of Jesus Christ (Matthew 28:1–10)

 Encouragement in Daily Challenges

-Easter provides a reservoir of strength when life’s challenges seem too daunting.
+The resurrection provides a reservoir of strength when life’s challenges seem too daunting.
 The resurrection narrative is a beacon, illuminating the dark corners of doubt and despair with promises of hope and redemption.
 This can be especially comforting when facing personal trials, offering the reassurance that renewal is always possible.

 Conclusion